LBRF-Pipelines/Implicit_CME_Solomon2023_Analysis/README.md

 # Implicit Learning of a Kinematically Complex Multi-Articular Motor Skill

-This repository contains the experiment code for Solomon et al. (2023), a study investigating if a complex movement can be learned implicitly.
+This repository contains the experiment anad analysis code for Solomon et al. (2023), a study investigating if a complex movement can be learned implicitly.

 This study uses [TraceLab](https://github.com/LBRF/TraceLab).

+## Experiment Code

+The experiment code used to collect the data is found in the `Tracelab_Program` directory.
+The code is not functional as Tracelab has undergone several updates since the data was collected for the project.
+This directory is strictly for documentation purposes.
+For a funcational version of the program, please visit [TraceLab](https://github.com/LBRF/TraceLab).

-## Requirements
+## Analysis Requirements

 All dependencies for these scripts can be installed by running the following line: